 •Expired film.
-Unused Polaroid film does not hold up well over time.
+Unused Polaroid film—especially the color film—does not hold up well over time.
 The little pod of processing chemicals tends to go sour after perhaps three years.
-After that, the film’s color balance shifts toward yellowish-pink.
+After that, the film’s color balance shifts toward yellowish-pink, then brown.
 Eventually, the pod starts to dry out, and the film begins to show undeveloped patches; then, finally, it won’t work at all.
 Storing it in the fridge extends its life significantly.
 (Just don’t freeze it.)
 Also, integral film packs contain the camera’s battery, and that too fails over time.
 Though it’s not my style, there are people who love the look of expired Polaroid film, and I will admit that I’ve seen some gorgeous pictures made with it.
 I have even made a few myself that I like, sometimes by accident.

 ABOUT OLD POLAROID CAMERAS: A FORMAT-BY-FORMAT GUIDE